redthirten/vu-progression-api/README.md

 ## Usage

 Clients of the API are intended to be individual VU servers running the vu-progression mod, but additional client opportunities are possible (like websites, bots, etc.).
-API endpoints will be detailed in the Wiki soon.
+API endpoints are detailed in the [Wiki](https://github.com/redthirten/vu-progression-api/wiki/API-Endpoints).

 ## Roadmap
 - [ ] More granular read/write endpoints for player progression
-- [ ] Make Wiki to detail endpoints
 - [ ] Add more tracked data (req. addl. mod development)
 - [ ] Administration endpoints for managing authorized servers / automated token generation